yinlinchen/easychair2acm/README.md

 The tool prints the accepted count per run and **warnings** for things ACM will reject or flag — missing affiliation/country, papers with no or multiple contact authors, duplicate author emails.

-Fix those in EasyChair and re-run.
+**Multiple contact authors** is the usual one: EasyChair lets every co-author tick `corresponding?` and doesn't stop them, but ACM allows exactly one.
+Rather than chasing it in EasyChair, re-run with `--single-contact` — it keeps the author who is the registered presenter (falling back to the first author) and prints the choice it made for each paper.
+Check that list; if a paper needs a different contact, set that person's `corresponding?`/`presenter?` in the author export and re-run.
+Other warnings — missing affiliation/country, duplicate emails — fix in EasyChair and re-run.

 ## 5. Upload to ACM e-Rights, then send notifications